dot-slash-CS/Schedule-Builder/README.md

 #A Schedule Visualization Tool for WebAdvisor

+WebAdvisor is Ohlone Community College's student portal, through which students register for courses, among other functions.

 WebAdvisor's interface is somewhat muddly and difficult to work through, but especially so when you're trying to figure out when exactly your classes are and what your weekly schedule looks like.
+The site has no present capacity for students to view their weekly courseload in a calendar layout.
 This projects aims to develop a web application that can take care of that automatically.

 ##Execution Essentials